 In the study of Positive Psychology the ability to harness gratitude is a personal virtue or strength, it is consistently and powerfully linked with greater happiness.
 Gratitude helps people feel more positive emotions, relish experiences, have better health, deal with adversity, and build strong relationships (Siegel, 2009).

-I’m lucky enough to now be in a team that is supportive and I have phenomenal managers.
+I’m lucky enough to now be in a team that is supportive.
 I still practice mindful gratitude as often as I can because it’s a way of being and a way to continue to grow.

 A wonderful exercise to do is to consciously and mindfully record all the things you are grateful for on a daily basis.